actix/actix-website/content/docs/url-dispatch.md

 the routes were declared via `App::resource()` method.
 If resource can not be found, the *default resource* is used as the matched resource.

-When a route configuration is declared, it may contain route predicate arguments.
-All route predicates associated with a route declaration must be `true` for the route configuration to be used for a given request during a check.
-If any predicate in the set of route predicate arguments provided to a route configuration returns `false` during a check, that route is skipped and route matching continues through the ordered set of routes.
+When a route configuration is declared, it may contain route guard arguments.
+All route guards associated with a route declaration must be `true` for the route configuration to be used for a given request during a check.
+If any guard in the set of route guard arguments provided to a route configuration returns `false` during a check, that route is skipped and route matching continues through the ordered set of routes.

 If any route matches, the route matching process stops and the handler associated with the route is invoked.
 If no route matches after all route patterns are exhausted, a *NOT FOUND* response get returned.

 # Resource pattern syntax